LLNL/SSAPy/JOSS/paper.md

 SSAPy has been used for the
 classification of cislunar [@Higgins2024], and closely-spaced [@Pruett2024], orbits as well as for studying the long-term stability of orbits in cislunar space [@Yeager2023].
-SSAPy has also be used to build a case study for rare events analysis in the context of satellites passing close to each other in space [@Miller2022].
+SSAPy has also been used to build a case study for rare events analysis in the context of satellites passing close to each other in space [@Miller2022].

-![Example SSAPy visualization plots.
-The left plot shows an example relative angle between an orbit and the Earth's surface and is used for determining reentry points.
-The middle plot is the corresponding orbit in the International Terrestrial Reference Frame (ITRF), a frame fixed to the Earths surface.
-The third frame is the orbit in Geocentric Celestial Reference Frame (GCRF), a frame fixed to the stars.
-Color on the right two plots represents time.](image.png)

 # Statement of need

 Cislunar space is a region between earth out to beyond the Moon's orbit that includes the Lagrange points.
-This region of space is of growing importance to space exploration endeavors, scientific [e.g., @Duggan2019] or otherwise.
+This region of space is of growing importance to scientific and other space exploration endeavors [e.g., @Duggan2019].
 Understanding, mapping, and modeling orbits through cislunar space is critical to all of these endeavors.
 The challenge for cislunar orbits is that n-body dynamics (e.g., gravitational forces from the Sun, Earth, Moon and other planets) are significant, leading to unpredictable and chaotic orbital motion.
 In this chaotic regime, orbits cannot be reduced to simple parametric descriptions making scalable orbit